CalilDrissi/dev-reports/firebase-reality.md

 ### how to prevent them:
 ----
 ### iterations to make the project better or turn it into something useful for me:
+add next js to the stack
+add testing with to the coding process turn it into a jamstack make with another backend solution other than firebase add ai image recognition and filtering

 ----------
 ## where can I improve more: